DelphiWorlds/Kastri/Readme.md

 From [Delphi Worlds](http://www.delphiworlds.com)

 Compatible with [Embarcadero](https://wwww.embarcadero.com) [Delphi](https://www.embarcadero.com/products/delphi).
-Please note: Only the **last two point releases of major releases** (e.g. at present that includes 10.3.3 and 10.4.2) are "officially" supported.
+Please note: Only the **last two point releases of major releases** (e.g. at present that includes Delphi 10.4.2 and Delphi 11) are "officially" supported.

 Development of Kastri can be helped along with [Github Sponsorship](https://github.com/sponsors/DelphiWorlds), so please consider sponsoring today!